 Before the final approval of the TOR, Senator Smith met with the new NIO/EA on 7 November 1997.
 The purpose of the meeting was to have the NIO/EA provide an update on the NIE process to Senator Smith.
-According to notes taken at the meeting, Senator Smith expressed his views on POW/MIA issues.
-He criticized the Clinton Administration for its POW/MIA policy and for its failure to fully analyze the documents found in the Russian archives.
-He stated that the documents had surfaced at a time when they could have complicated policy and claimed that "we all know" the documents are legitimate.
+At the outset, Senator Smith expressed his views on the estimate.
+He denounced the Clinton Administration for its POW/MIA policy and for its failure to fully analyze the documents found in the Russian archives.
+He stated that "everybody knows" the documents surfaced at a time when they could have complicated policy and went on to say that "we all know" the documents are legitimate.
 He accused the NIO/EA, who had written the 1994 analysis of these documents, of having treated him poorly.